First Date (Blink-182 song): Background

 Prior to recording their fourth studio album, Take Off Your Pants and Jacket, Blink-182 recorded demos at DML Studios, a small practice studio in Escondido, California, where the band had written Dude Ranch and Enema of the State.
 The group had written a dozen songs after three weeks and invited their manager, Rick DeVoe, to be the first person outside Blink-182 to hear the new material, which the band found "catchy [but with] a definitive edge".
 DeVoe sat in the control room and quietly listened to the recordings, and pressed the band at the end on why there was no "Blink-182 good-time summer anthem [thing]".
-DeLonge and Hoppus were furious, remarking, "You want a fucking single?
+Tom DeLonge and Mark Hoppus were furious, remarking, "You want a fucking single?
 I'll write you the cheesiest, catchiest, throwaway fucking summertime single you've ever heard!"
 Hoppus went home and wrote "The Rock Show" in ten minutes, and DeLonge similarly wrote "First Date", which became the most successful singles from the record and future live staples.
 The song's arrangement was worked in the Famous Stars and Straps warehouse in San Diego.

 The song was inspired by DeLonge's then-wife, Jennifer Jenkins, who he wed in 2001.
 When they were first dating, their first outing was to SeaWorld San Diego.
 DeLonge remembered how awkward it was: "We just hung out and walked around looking at fish."
 He pulled from these experiences to write the tune, a summary of "going on a first date with a girl and not necessarily knowing how to act, what to wear or what to say."

 Reception

 Joshua Klein of The Washington Post found the track "immediately likable," if innocuous, while Gina Vivinetto of Tampa Bay Times called the song a "tender tune."
-Darren Ratner, reviewing for Allmusic, writes that the song serves as "therapy for post-pubescent dilemma," adding that he found it "sharp, if not entertaining."
+Darren Ratner, reviewing for AllMusic, writes that the song serves as "therapy for post-pubescent dilemma," adding that he found it "sharp, if not entertaining."
 Aaron Scott of Slant Magazine expressed the belief that the "biggest chunk of the record-buying public is just the right age to relate to their songs about first dates," viewing its parent album on the whole monotonous.
 Nick Hornby, writing for The New Yorker, said the song proceeds "straightforwardly and unimaginatively."
 Chuck Taylor at Billboard was dismissive, commenting, "Fans will dig it — otherwise it's business as usual for a band who's made the most of its 15 minutes."